JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 Each serializable class must be marked with the `@Serializable` annotation.
-The `kotlinx.serialization` plugin automatically generates a default serializer for `@Serializable` classes unless you explicitly pass a link to a serializer through the annotation argument.
+The `kotlinx.serialization` plugin automatically generates a default serializer for `@Serializable` classes unless you explicitly pass a link to a serializer in the annotation argument.

 However, you don't need to do that in this case.
+(TODO what don't you need to do?)
 The `@SerialName` annotation allows you to redefine field names, which helps to declare properties in data classes with more easily readable names.

 ## Configure SQLDelight and implement cache logic